willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-e5-overview.md

 - Declutter data sources
 - Identify and label sensitive data in your Microsoft 365 and Office files

-Use the information in this article to know the features available to you based on your license.
+Use the information in this article to become familiar with the features available to you, based on your license.
 It can also help you decide which license is right for you based on the features your organization wants and needs.

 If you're currently [licensed for Copilot](microsoft-365-copilot-licensing.md) or plan to get it, this article can help.